-Strongbow, Richard, earl of Strigul, engages to affift Dermot, king of Leinster, i.
-428. Applies to Henry II. for permission, 429.
-Marries the daughter of Dermot, and succeeds to his kingdom. ib.
+469. Strongbow, Richard, earl of Strigul, engages to affift Dermot, king of Leinster, i.
+428. Applies to Henry II, for permission, 429.
+Marries the daughter of Dermot, and succeeds to his kingdom, ib.
 The Irish not able to withstand him, 430.
-Receives from Henry the commission of seneschal of Ireland, ib.
+Receives from Henry the commission of feneschal of Ireland, ib.

-Strozzi, the French admiral, makes an attempt on Jersey, but is engaged by an English fleet, iv.
+Servazi, the French admiral, makes an attempt on Jersey, but is engaged by an English fleet, iv.
 333.

 Stuart, the causes of the unhappiness of the princes of that house in the government of England, pointed out, vi.
-580. Reslections on the administration of that family, while on the throne of England, viii, 120.
+580. Reflections on the administration of that family, while on the throne of England, viii.
+318.

-james, of Ochiltree, joins in the defigns of the count D'Aubigney, in detaching James VI. of Scotland from the interest of England, v.
-231.
+-, James, of Ochiltree, joins in the defigns of the count D'Aubigney, in detaching James VI. of Scotland from the interests of England, v.

-Is made earl of Arran, 247.
+231. Is made earl of Arran, 247.
 See Arran.

-Subfidies and Fifteenths, the nature, amount, and method of levying these taxes, vi.
+Subsidies and Fifteenths, the nature, amount, and method of levying these taxes, vi.
 173. Are altered into a land-tax, 175.
 The last grant of subsidies, vii.
 391.

 Suetonius, Paulinus, fent by Nero to Britain, i.
-7. Subdues Anglesey, the chief seat of the Druids, ib.
-Deseats Boadicea, 8.
+7. Subdues Anglesey, the chief feat of the Druids, ib.
+Defeats Boadicea, 8.
 Recalled, 9.
 Suffolk, earl of, succeeds, at the death of the earl of Salisbury, to the command of the siege of Orleans, iii.
 139. Disconcerted by Joan D'Arc, 146.
 Raises the siege, 149.
 Besieged himself at Jergeau, ib.
 Taken prisoner by one Renaud, whom he knighted, ib.
 Negociates a truce with Charles VII. of France, 169.
 Concludes a treaty of marriage between Henry VI. and Margaret of Anjou, 170.
 Created a duke, 171.
 Defends his conduct in the house of lords, 184.
 Impeached by the commons, 185.
 His justification of himself, ib.
 Banished by the king, 187.
 Murdered, 188.

-Is pardoned, but elopes again, 392.
-Political improvement of this incident by Henry VII. if.
+Edmund de la Pole, earl of, flies to Flanders, and why, iii.
+391. Is pardoned, but elopes again, 302.
+Political improvement of this incident by Henry VII. ib.
 His fecrets betrayed, by the treachery of Sir Robert Curzon, ib.
 Protected by Philip, archduke of Austria, 393.
 Deluded over to England by Philip, and committed to the Tower, ib.